Can I Get Free Solar Panels in South Australia?

 You can get free solar panels in South Australia in a new solar panel government program.

-The South Australia government has come up with the Switch for Solar program to provide free 4.4kw solar panels to recipients of the cost of living concession.
+The South Australian Government has developed the Switch for Solar program to provide free 4.4kw solar panels to recipients of the cost of living concession.
 Beneficiaries of the program will stop receiving the concession for ten years.
-The program aims to help them save $200 – 600 annually on their electricity bills.
+The program aims to help them save $200 – 600 annually on electricity bills.

 Beneficiaries will save more money than they currently get from concessions.
 The program helps to eliminate the financial hurdle of solar panel acquisition for South Australia’s low-income households.

 The Switch For Solar program aims to benefit 1,000 low-income households.
-The South Australia government has set aside $4.25million for the program.
+The South Australian government has set aside $ 4.25 million for the program.

-Even with several rebate programs, some households are unable to afford household solar panels.
-The program ensures that eligible households do not have to pay to enjoy solar power in their homes.
+Even with several rebate programs, some households cannot afford household solar panels.
+The program ensures that eligible households do not have to pay to enjoy solar power.

 The government has partnered with solar retailers to ensure that eligible households receive their solar panels for free.

-There may be a small fee for those who will afford and would want a larger solar system than that provided by the government.
+There may be a small fee for those who will afford and would want a larger solar system than what the government provides.